 - Choosing what will make other people happy (like your parents) instead of what will make you happy

 - Staying too long at a place that’s not a good fit because you don’t want to let people down

 - Applying for what you’ve already done because you don’t know what else you’d be qualified for

 - Hoping that someone will hire you for a role that you don’t even feel confident you could do

 - Applying for jobs because they’re low hanging fruit, not because they’d fulfill you

 Any of those sounds familiar?
 You might be repeating or or more of the examples above, or you may have your own special sauce.

 Despite your effort and intention, no number of spins around these wheels will get you into a meaningful career.
 There’s value in knowing what hamster wheel you’re on, but just knowing what NOT to do is not enough.
 You need to know what behaviors and strategies to replace it with.

-If you’re ready to get off the career change hamster wheel, I invite you to watch my free training, “The 5 Keys My Clients Use to Discover Their Meaningful Careers.”
+If you’re ready to stop spinning and get on a clear path, I invite you to watch my free training, “The 5 Keys My Clients Use to Discover Their Meaningful Careers.”
 It’ll talk you through the exact steps that are taking my clients from spinning to moving forward with direction and confidence.